hoangsvit/eplus.dev/cm04pafp9000r09jv7uosbon0.md

 STATUS: RUNNING
 ```

-**Note:** If you get an error message that says `ERROR: (gcloud.compute.instances.create) You do not currently have an active account selected.`, re-run the command again.
+**Note:** If you get an error message that says `ERROR: (gcloud.compute.instances.create) You do not currently have an active account selected`, re-run the command again.

-This command will create a new VM instance with a Public IP address and a default Service Account attached.
+This command creates a new VM instance with a public IP address and a default service account attached.

-This activity will immediately generate three new vulnerability findings:
+Performing this activity immediately generates three new vulnerability findings:

 * Public IP address